A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Related Work

 \subsection{LiDAR-based 3D Object Detection}

 We can roughly classify 3D object detection into two groups.
-1) Typically, voxel-based 3D detectors turn point clouds into grid-structure forms with fixed sizes.
+1) \textit{Voxel-based 3D detectors} typically turn point clouds into grid-structure forms with fixed sizes.
 Early work VoxelNet~\citep{Zhou_2018_CVPR} first proposed to convert the point cloud to a regular volumetric representation by stacked voxel feature encoding.
-Because it is not efficient to extract features with conventional convolution network because of the sparsity of non-empty voxels, \cite{yan2018second} introduced a more efficient sparse convolution to accelerate training and inference. \cite{Lang_2019_CVPR} deployed a novel encoder that learns features on pillars (vertical columns) of the point clouds, where only 2D convolutional layers are used. \cite{He_2020_CVPR} employed auxiliary tasks including center estimation and foreground segmentation to guide the network to learn the intra-object relationship. \cite{deng2021voxel} proposed voxel RoI pooling to directly extract RoI features from coarse voxels. \textit{2) Point-based 3D detectors} consume the raw 3D point clouds directly and generate predictions based on (down-sampled) points. \cite{shi2019pointrcnn} presented a strong point-based feature extractor and generated high-quality proposals on foreground points.
+Extracting features with a conventional convolution network is inefficient due to the sparsity of non-empty voxels, so \cite{yan2018second} introduced a more efficient sparse convolution to accelerate training and inference. \cite{Lang_2019_CVPR} deployed a novel encoder that learns features on pillars (vertical columns) of the point clouds, where only 2D convolutional layers are used. \cite{He_2020_CVPR} employed auxiliary tasks including center estimation and foreground segmentation to guide the network to learn the intra-object relationship. \cite{deng2021voxel} proposed voxel RoI pooling to directly extract RoI features from coarse voxels. \textit{2) Point-based 3D detectors} consume the raw 3D point clouds directly and generate predictions based on (down-sampled) points. \cite{shi2019pointrcnn} presented a strong point-based feature extractor and generated high-quality proposals on foreground points.
 3DSSD~\citep{yang20203dssd} introduced a new sampling strategy as a supplement to D-FPS, namely F-FPS, to preserve more foreground points within target objects.
 It also built an anchor-free regression head to predict 3D bounding boxes based on representative points. ~\cite{zhang2022not} and~\cite{chen2022sasa} optimized the down-sampling strategies with semantic information to preserve foreground points as much as possible. \cite{shi2020points} proposed to encode the point cloud efficiently in a fixed-radius near-neighbor graph, and predict boxes of object that each vertex in the graph belongs to.
 Besides, PV-RCNN~\citep{shi2020pv} integrated the multi-scale voxel-based feature representation and point-based features containing accurate location information.
-While existing works mainly focused on improving the detection accuracy and efficiency of detectors, this work pays attention to the robustness against adversarial attacks.
+While most existing works focus on improving the detection accuracy and efficiency of detectors, our study emphasizes their robustness against adversarial attacks.